 Size: 24″x 30″

-Jackie Kennedy 14 as Part of Andy Warhol’s Larger Body of Work
+Jacqueline Kennedy II 14 as Part of Andy Warhol’s Larger Body of Work

 Jacqueline Kennedy was and continues to be an American icon.
 By using images lifted straight from Life magazine, Warhol was commenting on media frenzy.
-Warhol continued later in his career to comment on American society, he also used women who were icons of cinema, media or politics.
+Warhol continued later in his career to comment on American society using images of women who were icons of cinema, media or politics.
 During this time in his career, Warhol was making the shift from graphic artist/commercial illustrator to pop artist.
 Warhol used eight different images of Jacqueline Kennedy to show the story of JFK’s death.
-The Jacqueline Kennedy series has become almost as iconic as the Marilyn images, because she represents another side of American celebrity, and in her case, royalty.
+The Jacqueline Kennedy series has become almost as iconic as the Marilyn images because she represents another side of the American celebrity, which is, in her case, royalty.